andreoupanos/andreoupanos.github.io/teaching.md

 author_profile: true
 ---

-This page lists selected courses and notes I’ve created or contributed to.
+This page lists selected courses and notes I've created or contributed to.

 ---

+## Instructor

-## STOR 155: Introduction to Data Models and Inference
+### STOR 155: Introduction to Data Models and Inference

 I taught **STOR 155** three times at UNC Chapel Hill (Fall 2023, Summer 2024, Spring 2025).
 Below are selected lecture slides and a brief overview of the course: